epics-base/pvxs/documentation/client.rst

     If "YES" then all local broadcast addresses will be implicitly appended to $EPICS_PVA_ADDR_LIST "YES" if unset.

+EPICS_PVA_NAME_SERVERS
+    A list of the addresses of listening TCP sockets to which search messages will be sent.

 EPICS_PVA_BROADCAST_PORT
     Default UDP port to which UDP searches will be sent.
 5076 if unset.